code4policy/modules/finalproject/project.md

 For each dataset you should have:

 - a copy of the original data in the format you got it in
 - a `README.md` or `README.txt` file with a link to the original data source and an explanation about how you transformed the original data into the final format you needed.
-If you've done the transformation using a python script, just uplaod that script (no need to document).
+If you've done the transformation using a python script (or in any other programming language), just uplaod that script -- no need to document.
+Just comments within the code will be sufficient.
 If you used some other means, please document your data transformation process in the README file.
 It should be a step by step explanation, not just one pithy sentence like "I transformed the data with excel".
 - a copy of the final data which will be consumed by the visualization

 Remember, sometimes you might be able to tell a better story by filtering the data down to an interesting subset rather than visualizing all of it.
-Refer back to the "Data Driven Storytelling" lecture [https://slides.com/dhrumilmehta/deck-dcee62b7-28ae-4199-8d47-4ceba73739aa-5-7#/1](https://slides.com/dhrumilmehta/deck-dcee62b7-28ae-4199-8d47-4ceba73739aa-5-7#/1) for tips on possible ways to tell a good data-drven story.
+Refer back to the ["Making Good Charts" lecture](https://docs.google.com/presentation/d/1tk3kWduR791qut2KFTNWIKlQuk4xrA-bvdIryTQHffE/edit#slide=id.g7c12118c05_0_15) for tips on possible ways to tell a good data-drven story.

 ### Code Organization / Cleanliness